gitlzzz/ATLAS/README.md

 A description of all the possible options and parameters is available in the documentation for the input files: [documentation](https://pol-sb.github.io/MatDBForge/master/source/input.html)  or in the local documentation files: [Input](./docs/source/input.md).

-## Example: Training a MACE NNP from scratch
+## Example: Training a MACE MLIP from scratch

 This example will showcase the training of a MACE potential in a pure Cu database.